 Share the love.
 If you’ve got friends, classmates, or other peers who might be interested in the hackathon, let them know about it.
 If the chance to work in a team setting arises during the event, you’ll be glad for some familiar faces to code with.

 Remember to have fun!
 While these events present some cool chances to connect with potential mentors, recruiters, and more, don’t put too much pressure on yourself.
 Enjoy the event and have fun while you gain more practical experience.

 Tata Consultancy Services provides code-loving college students with the chance to put their skills to the test every year through its massive, international challenge called TCS CodeVita.
 This event brings together 230,000 students from 3,500+ institutions in 89 countries around the world, creating an international community for college students to code, build, and compete.

-For the ninth year running, CodeVita will give the next generation of coders a chance to test their skills in common languages—like C, C++, C#, Java, Perl, PHP, Python, and Ruby—against their peers when it begins in December 2020.
+CodeVita gives the next generation of coders a chance to test their skills in common languages—like C, C++, C#, Java, Perl, PHP, Python, and Ruby—against their peers.
 Each question in the competition is created by programmers based off of real-world problems that they’ve encountered while working for TCS.
-(Click to check out examples of the types of questions participants will encounter!)

 While there are some incredible cash prizes at stake for the top competitors—$10K top prize, $7K for the runner-up, and $3K for third place—the exposure to the industry and job opportunities are an even bigger lure.